nafizjiwa/JAVASCRIPT-Fetch-Requests/README.md

 So, requests return promises which are JS objects of data <br>
 The async keyword used as a promise creates an asynchronous function to return a promise.<br>
 The await keyword before fetch() suspends the code until the promise is resolved. <br>
-PROMISE.then(); same as FETCH.then()
+PROMISE.then(); same as FETCH.then() <br>
-HTTP REQUESTS CAN ALSO BE MADE WITH async...await and fetch() function async...await will contain a try catch statement so .then are not needed ot handle the response object
+HTTP REQUESTS CAN ALSO BE MADE WITH async...await and fetch() function <br>
+async...await will contain a try catch statement so .then are not needed ot handle the response object <br>

 |4 Common HTTP requests |